 Layer up the soft furnishings

 Once you’ve decluttered and made your bedroom storage work harder, it’s time to get comfy!
 Soft furnishings are a brilliant way to add a touch of luxury to a room, and you can easily change them to give the space a quick, low-cost update.
-Cushions, throws and rugs all work well, try to co-ordinate these in an accent colour that complements your bedroom’s colour scheme.
+Cushions, throws, bedding and rugs all work well, try to co-ordinate these in an accent colour that complements your bedroom’s colour scheme.
 To really up the comfort factor, go for rich fabrics such as velvet, faux fur and silk.

 What’s your top tip for maximising comfort and space in a bedroom?